Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Discussion

 Structural analysis was used to obtain an overview of the fault diagnosis capabilities that can be achieved with the standard sensor configuration of hydraulic pitch control systems.
 An initial analysis was carried out by including all the possible sensors that such systems may include, i.e., pressure sensors for the supply circuit and both chambers of each cylinder, position sensors for each cylinder, and position sensors for each valve.

 In terms of isolability, two groups of violations of constraints were shown to be group-wise isolable.
-The first group was represented by defects related to the valve, i.e., changes in voltage or friction (Equation~\ref{eq_xv}).
+The first group was represented by changes in voltage or friction in the valve (Equation~\ref{eq_xv}).
 The second referred to leakages on the supply line, i.e., rotary unit leakage, relief valve defect, or accumulator defect.
 All other defects that were inserted into the system were shown to be isolable, which means that standard residual generators will suffice to detect and isolate the root cause of the changes they create in the pitch system signals.

 The outcome of the detectability analysis was that the only fault that couldn't be detected from a structural perspective is an increased friction in the cylinder.
 This was shown to be due to the presence of a disturbance term in the same equation.
-This result from the structural analysis is very useful indeed.
-It can be used to automatically generate residuals that achieve very convincing coverage of detectability and isolability, and it points to the one component in the system where supplemental effort is needed for condition monitoring.
+This result from the structural analysis can be used to automatically generate residuals that achieve very convincing coverage of detectability and isolability, and it points to the one component in the system where supplemental effort is needed for condition monitoring.
 The structural result does not imply that changes in cylinder friction could not be detected.
-It just shows that the residuals auto-generated by structural analysis would not suffice to capture changes in cylinder friction separately from variations in load torques on the turbine blades from wind.
-The estimation of cylinder friction is essential for pitch system condition monitoring and will be subject for further scrutiny, \citep{dallabonaFrictionEstimationCondition2024}.
+It merely shows that the residuals generated by structural analysis will not discriminate changes in the cylinder friction from variations in load torques exerted on the turbine blades from wind.
+The estimation of cylinder friction is essential for pitch system condition monitoring and has been studied in \citep{dallabonaFrictionEstimationCondition2024a}.
+Finally, it should be noted that the topology of a system may change in different operational modes, or according to system excitation via different paths of control.
+This can be utilized to enhance fault isolation over what is visible from the standard structural isolability analysis.